 We still consider the particular $E_n$-operads $\EOp_n$ arising from a filtration

 of the chain Barratt-Eccles operad $\EOp$.
 We do not need to review the definition of these operads $\EOp_n$ and of the Barratt-Eccles operad $\EOp$.
-We are simply going to explain a representation of the $E_n$-algebra structure of $\bar{N}^*(S^{n-m})$ in terms of realizations, for these operads $\EOp_n$, of intrinsic homotopical structures of $E_n$-operads.
+We are simply going to explain a representation of the $E_n$-algebra structure of $\bar{N}^*(S^{n-m})$ in terms of structures attached to our $E_n$-operads.
 This representation will give the form of the complex $(\DOp_n(A),\partial_{\alpha})$ associated to $A = \bar{N}^*(S^{n-m})$.

-We review the definition of the $\EOp_\infty$-algebra structure of $\bar{N}^*(S^{n-m})$ first, before explaining applications of the Koszul duality result of~\cite{EnKoszulDuality} to the cochain algebra $\bar{N}^*(S^{n-m})$.
+We review the definition of the $\EOp_\infty$-algebra structure of $\bar{N}^*(S^{n-m})$ first, before explaining applications of the Koszul duality result of~\cite{EnKoszulDuality}.